 This study demonstrates considerable variation among the cowpea varieties in their response to C. maculatus infestation.
 It was observed that none of the cowpea varieties was highly resistant to the insect attack.
 The variation in response of the cowpea varieties to C. maculatus infestation suggests inherent variation in genetic factors among the seed varieties screened.
 This offers opportunity for researchers to differentiate between highly susceptible varieties such as IFE-98-12 reported in this study and other less susceptible varieties.
 The moderately resistant varieties, ‘Milk’ and IT89K-288, were not significantly different from each other in most of these parameters and had low numbers of emerged adults, seeds damaged, and percentage seed weight loss.
-It has been reported that variables such as adult emergence, growth index, developmental period and weight loss are the most reliable indicators for resistance of cowpea to damage by C. maculatus (Reden and McGuire, 1983; Jackai & Asante, 2003; Ewedairo et al., 2015).
+It has been reported that variables such as adult emergence, growth index, developmental period and weight loss are the most reliable indicators for resistance of cowpea to damage by C. maculatus (Reden and McGuire, 1983; Jackai and Asante, 2003; Ewedairo et al., 2015).

 Table 2 indicates the correlation coefficient of damaged parameters considered in this study.
 An inverse relationship existed between the susceptibility index and the median development period.
 However, the number of emerged adults was highly significant and positively correlated with percentage seed weight loss.
 It was also observed that the mean number of emerged adults and percentage seed weight loss were highly significant and positively correlated with SI.
-The correlation coefficient showed that the number of damaged seeds and susceptibility index were significant but negatively correlated with the median development period.
+The correlation coefficient showed that the number of damaged seeds and the susceptibility index were significant but negatively correlated with the median development period.
 The number of undamaged seeds was highly significant but negatively correlated with the mean number of eggs laid.

 Table 2.
 Correlation coefficient of damage parameters used to determine susceptibility of cowpea seed varieties to Callosobruchus maculatus.